Product Management Tips and Tricks

 As PMs we need to constantly write about the features and upgrades we ship: in a blog post, internally to promote something, and in emails sent to customers.
 There are some guidelines that one should take into account when writing about features, the most important being a clear communication of the problem we’re solving for users.

 When writing about a feature, make sure to cover these messaging guidelines which help produce clear internal and external messaging.
-Please also keep in mind that we should avoid using acronyms that others my not recognize, such as “MVC” for Minimal Viable Change.
+Please also keep in mind that we should avoid using acronyms that others my not recognize, such as “MVC” for Minimal Valuable Change.
 For more guidance you can visit our writing style guidelines.

 Let’s highlight the messaging guidelines mentioned above with a concrete example, Preventing Secrets in your repositories, that we shipped in 8.12.